Add Cluster Nodes

 -

-The operating system and version of the cluster nodes must be Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04, Debian 9, Debian 10, CentOS 7, CentOS Stream, RHEL 7, RHEL 8, SLES 15, or openSUSE Leap 15 or Kylin v10.
+The operating system and version of the cluster nodes must be Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04, Debian 9, Debian 10, CentOS 7, CentOS Stream, RHEL 7, RHEL 8, SLES 15, openSUSE Leap 15, or Kylin v10.
 The operating systems of multiple servers can be different.
-For support of other operating systems and versions, please contact KubeSphere Enterprise technical support.
+For support of other operating systems and versions, please consult QingCloud’s official solution experts or delivery service experts.

 -